macvogelsang/pd-options/README.md

         `if Opts:read('color') == 2`.
 If you later want to change the string 'green' to 'dark green' you can simply change the string in the options definition but the code where you check the value remains the same.
 Alternatively, you could do `if Opts:read('color', false, true) == 'green'` if that makes more sense for your use case.
 In either case, numeric checks are probably faster than string checks, and in the resulting `settings.json` file, a user's selected values are stored as indexes rather than values (except for boolean options).
 - `Options:write(key, newIndex, keepClean)`: Write a new value (in index form) to the given option key.
 Normally the user should be the one setting option values by using the option menu in-game, but occasionally you may have a case where you want to write new options values in code.
     - `key` (string): Key for the option of interest
-    - `newIndex` (integer): The index of the new value If different from the current value, the option is marked dirty (unless below).
+    - `newIndex` (integer): The index of the new value If different from the current value, the option is marked dirty (unless `keepClean`).
     - `keepClean` (boolean, default `nil`): Skip marking the option as dirty if the new value is different.
 - `Options:randomize(listOfKeys)`: Randomly select (and write) new values for a given list of options keys.
 For example, this is used in Sparrow Solitaire when going to a new layout, as the current background, tileset, and music options can be randomized.
     - `listOfKeys` (table of strings): Option keys to randomize.
 If any of these options have favorites selected, only those favorites are selected from in the randomizer.